egoettelmann/sys-obs-script/README.md

 ```

 This script can be sourced to be used within your own script.
-However, if you want to use it directly (e.g. through command line), make it executable:
+However, if you want to use it directly (e.g. through command line, or as a cron job), make it executable:
 ```sh
 chmod +x sos.sh
 ```